homebridge/plugin-repo/README.md

 #### How do I exclude my plugin from being bundled by this project?

 Create a pull request adding your plugin's name to the `pluginFilter: string[]` array in the [main.ts](./main.ts) file.

+## License

+Copyright (C) 2022 oznu

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU General Public License](./LICENSE) for more details.